-The 7th and 8th grade students of Southwick Regional School will receive physical education that allows them to experience a variety of individual and team sports along with health related fitness activities.
-Students will learn health related fitness concepts that will provide them with the background and knowledge to assist them in developing and maintaining a healthy lifestyle.
-In addition, students will participate in pre and post physical fitness assessments in all areas of the components of fitness.
+The 7th and 8th grade students of Southwick Regional School will receive physical education that allows them to experience a variety of individual and team sports along with health related fitness activities and cooperative games.
+Students will learn health related fitness concepts that will provide them with the background and knowledge to assist them in developing and maintaining a healthy lifestyle and how to work together to overcome challenges and achieve goals.